Abhirup60/e-commerce/README.md

 ## 📦 Project Overview

 This is a dynamic E-commerce website built using PHP and MySQL.
 It features user registration, product browsing, cart management, and order processing functionalities.
-The website provides a clean, responsive interface for both users and admins to interact with products and manage sales effectively.
+The website provides a clean, responsive interface for both users and admins to interact with products and manage sales effectively.Click here to see<a href="https://shopease.lovestoblog.com/">LIVE</a>.

 ## 🛠️ Technologies Used